22 Animals That Are Deadlier Than Sharks

 You might not have guessed this, but hippos are very aggressive.
 They are the deadliest large land mammal and have very sharp teeth.
 Hippos kill about 500 people every year in Africa.
 Not only can they kill by biting, but they also can kill by sitting on humans—they weigh over 6,000 pounds.
 Yikes!

 Fire ants are native to South America and kill around a dozen humans every year.
 Their sting typically isn’t life-threatening, but the secondary infections it causes can lead to death.
-You probably have these “facts” about animals all wrong.
+Here are a few simple solutions to help you get rid of ants.